pole-numerique/oasis-spring-integration/README.md

 The library covers the following features:

-- A Spring Security authentication provider for the OASIS Kernel
+- A Spring Security authentication provider for the Ozwillo Kernel
 - Token Refresh interceptor to renew access tokens when they are about to expire
 - User Info fetcher (with support for scopes)
 - Token revocation through a logout handler